-In addition to receiving the standard essential nonprofit operations supports, projects in the Cohort Track are supported by a structured educational and training curriculum and the benefit of learning from and connecting with other new project leaders.
-In the first six months of fiscal sponsorship, Cohort Track project leaders will receive training on raising and managing money, operationalizing their programming, and other nonprofit best practices.
+In addition to receiving the standard essential nonprofit operations supports, projects in the Start Up Track are supported by a structured educational and training curriculum and the benefit of learning from and connecting with other new project leaders.
+In the first six months of fiscal sponsorship, Start Up Track project leaders will receive training on raising and managing money, operationalizing their programming, and other nonprofit best practices.

-The Cohort Track is for projects and clients that:
+The Start Up Track is for projects and clients that:

 - Are brand new and are doing their programming for the first time

 - Are typically not incorporated

 - Are not currently funded (no committed funds or awards)